MEERAN2314/pynta/QUICKSTART.md

 1. Always specify units - it makes your code self-documenting
 2. Use `.to()` for explicit conversions
-3. Let Pynta catch unit errors early in development
+3. Let Unifyt catch unit errors early in development
 4. Use NumPy arrays for bulk operations
 5. Check the examples directory for inspiration